dstnbrkr/componentkit/_docs/component-api.md

 We'll get to these two methods in a moment.
 For now, note:

-- Components are totally immutable.
+- A component is totally immutable.
 For example, there is no `addSubcomponent:` method.
-- Components can be created on any thread.
-This keeps all sizing and construction operations off the main thread.
+- A component can be created on any thread.
+This helps keep all sizing and construction operations off the main thread.
 - The Objective-C idiom `+newWith...` is used for instantiation instead of the more typical `+alloc/-initWith..`.
 This is mainly for brevity.
 Getting rid of noise is important to keep components code readable.